Robert Ehrlich (physicist): Tachyon research and education

 Since the 1990s, Ehrlich has investigated the possible existence of tachyons, that is, hypothetical subatomic particles that travel faster than the speed of light in vacuum, especially tachyonic or superluminal neutrinos, about which much has been written.
 He has published extensively in this area, including a 2022 review of all searches for evidence of tachyons.
-Ehrlich is awaiting final results from the KATRIN experiment, whose 2019 and 2021 results agree with both the standard neutrino mass hierarchy having three nearly equal mass neutrinos and his exotic 3 + 3 model.
+Ehrlich is hoping to interest the KATRIN experiment in conducting a test of his model.
+KATRIN's 2019 and 2021 results appear to be consistent with both the standard neutrino mass hierarchy having three nearly equal mass neutrinos and his exotic 3 + 3 model.
 That model, based on an analysis of supernova SN 1987A postulates three doublets of active and sterile neutrinos, having specific masses, one of which is tachyonic having m^{2} ~ -0.2 keV^{2} Ehrlich's model would also be proven right or wrong if a new supernova were to be observed in our galaxy, but these occur only two or three times per century.
 Supernovae have been observed in other galaxies, but they are so distant that no neutrinos have yet been detected from them.
-Nevertheless, Ehrlich's model has predicted a day-long emission of monochromatic 8 MeV neutrinos from extragalactic supernovae that might show up using the current generation of detectors.
 Ehrlich has written a book on tachyons intended for both the general reader and physicists: Hunting the Faster than Light Tachyon, and Finding Three Unicorns and a Herd of Elephants, published by CRC Press, Taylor & Francis Group in 2022.
 The book describes the half-century-long search by the author and others for evidence of the reality of tachyons, and more specifically the notion that some neutrinos are tachyons.
 Among all the known particles, only neutrinos might be tachyons, because neither their m^{2} nor their dv = c - v has ever been definitively observed to be positive.
 Ehrlich has also created educational videos about tachyons and time travel, which can be found on his web site "The Tachyon Nexus."